nation3/law/Constitution.linked.md

 ## Fundamental Freedoms and Rights
 Nation3 adheres to the Universal Declaration of Human Rights and the Universal Declaration of Animal Rights.
 Their contents shall be considered as a part of this Constitution.

+The adherence to these fundamental declarations of human and animal rights, or equivalent ones, might not be suspended under any circumstance.

 ## Binding Effect of Designated Smart Contracts
 a) The results of operation of the Designated Smart Contracts shall be determinative of the rights and obligations of, and shall be final, binding upon and non-appealable by each Citizen with respect to the DAO.
 #) In the event of any conflict or inconsistency between Smart Contracts entered by Parties and Nation3 Jurisdiction Agreements entered by the same Parties, the outcome enforced by the Smart Contracts shall prevail.
 Notwithstanding the foregoing, Parties might opt out of such behavior by including a clause specifically determining their preference in their Nation3 Jurisdiction Agreement.